-A regular check-up for your furnace is about as exciting as it sounds.
-However, as we approach the less-popular winter months, now is the ideal time to ensure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the less-popular winter months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the cold season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties call for annual equipment maintenance to stay valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your furnace does ever stop working in the middle of winter.
-Always get all you can from your warranty by ensuring it’s valid as long as possible with annual furnace system tune-ups from Comfortech .
+Most manufacturers’ warranties call for yearly equipment maintenance to stay valid, so missing your tune-ups can sometimes result in losing your heating or AC system warranty, which can be major money if your system does ever stop working in the middle of a cold snap.
+Make sure you get all you can from your warranty by ensuring it’s valid as long as possible with routine furnace system tune-ups from Stallion Heating and Air Conditioning.

 What can I do to troubleshoot my furnace before calling a tech for service?